 This annual report consists of three parts: management's discussion and analysis (this section), the basic financial statements, and required supplementary information.
-The basic financial statements include two kinds of statements that present different views of District.
+The basic financial statements include two kinds of statements that present different views of the District.

-The first two statements are government-wide financial statements that provide both short-term and long-term information about District overall financial status.
+The first two statements are government-wide financial statements that provide both short-term and long-term information about the District overall financial status.

-The remaining statements are fund financial statements that focus on individual parts of District, reporting District's operation in more detail than the government-wide statements.
+The remaining statements are fund financial statements that focus on individual parts of the District, reporting the District's operation in more detail than the government-wide statements.